Refining ADHD diagnosis with EEG: The impact of preprocessing and temporal segmentation on classification accuracy: Materials and methods

 In order to carry out this test, we must check whether both populations follow a normal distribution and whether there is homoscedasticity, i.e., if the variances are homogeneous.
-We set a significant level of $\alpha = 0.05$, to carry out these tests.
-First of all we check whether the populations are normal using the D’Agostino and Pearson’s \cite{d1971omnibus, d1973tests} test that combines skew and kurtosis to produce an omnibus test of normality.
-If both populations (ADHD and TD children) follow a normal distribution, we use the Barlett's test to check the homoscedasticity.
-It tests the null hypothesis that all input samples are from populations with equal variances.
-If there is at least one population that does not follow a normal distribution, then we use the Levene's test to check the homoscedasticity.
-Once we test whether the populations are normal and whether there is homoscedaticity or not, we apply a statistical test to check if there is evidence that population samples are not equal.
-If both populations are normal and the variances are homogeneous, we use the classical t-test.
-If both populations are normal but the variances are not homogeneous, we use the Welch's t-test.
-If there is at least one population that does not follow a normal distribution but the variances are homogeneous, we use also the classical t-test.
-Eventually, if population samples are not normal and variances are not homogeneous, we have an indeterminate case, where we cannot use any test to determine whether there is evidence to reject the null hypotesis, so we do not select these type of features.
-After performing the above tests, we choose the features/columns of the matrices where there is evidence to reject the null hypothesis, i.e. the features that show statistically significant differences between the sample means (\textit{p-value}$<0.05$).
-We show this process in Figure \ref{fig:feat-select}.
-This process has been carried out for each of the combinations of cleaning type and segmentation data.
-For the sake of comparing results, we have trained the models with the whole data as well as with the data containing only the selected features.
+We set a significance level of $\alpha = 0.05$ for these tests.
+First, we assess normality using the D'Agostino and Pearson’s test \cite{d1971omnibus, d1973tests}, which combines skewness and kurtosis to produce an omnibus test of normality.
+If both populations (ADHD and TD children) follow a normal distribution, we then use Bartlett's test to check for homoscedasticity, which tests the null hypothesis that all input samples have equal variances.
+If at least one population does not follow a normal distribution, we apply Levene's test to assess homoscedasticity.

+Once we determine normality and homoscedasticity, we apply a statistical test to evaluate if the population means differ.
+If both populations are normal with equal variances, we use the classical t-test.
+If the populations are normal but the variances are not homogeneous, we use Welch's t-test.
+If at least one population is non-normal but the variances are homogeneous, we still use the classical t-test.
+However, if the populations are neither normal nor homogeneous, we cannot apply any test to reject the null hypothesis, and such features are excluded.

+After performing these tests, we select the features/columns where there is evidence to reject the null hypothesis, i.e., features that show statistically significant differences between the population means (\textit{p-value} $< 0.05$).
+This process is illustrated in Figure \ref{fig:feat-select}.
+The procedure has been applied to each combination of cleaning type and segmentation data.
+For comparison, we have trained models using both the full dataset and the dataset containing only the selected features.

-Eventually, we add the label for each subject: \textit{1} if it is an ADHD child and \textit{0} if it is a TD child, so now we have $121 \times S+1$-dimension matrices, where $S$ is the number of the selected features.
+Once this step is completed, we add a label for each subject: \textit{1} for ADHD children and \textit{0} for TD children.
+This results in matrices of dimension $121 \times (S + 1)$, where $S$ is the number of selected features.